Ultimate guide to planning a trip to Ireland 2025

 Over 7 million tourists are planning a road trip to Ireland for 202324 and that number grows every year.
 I am an Irish Canadian who has been house sitting in Ireland for the past few years and am lucky enough to now live here.
 I have been to every corner of Ireland sometimes more than once so I know how difficult it is to create an Ireland trip planner.

-I have noticed similar questions on all the travel to Ireland Facebook groups and online forums so I thought it was about time I wrote a piece on everything you need to know about planning your trip around Ireland, things to love about visiting Ireland and creating your own itinerary for your Ireland vacation.
+I have noticed similar questions on all the travel to Ireland Facebook groups and online forums so I thought it was about time I wrote a piece on everything you need to know about planning your first time trip to Ireland, things to love about visiting Ireland and creating your own itinerary for your Ireland vacation.
 If this is your first trip to Ireland I have a ton of articles on taking a day trip from Dublin or simply how to travel around Ireland.
 All of the links are underlined and noted at the bottom of the article.

 The perfect Ireland itinerary doesn’t really exist because different folks want to see different things.
 Having said that everyone needs to visit Ireland at least once in his or her lifetime; unfortunately, a trip of a week is just not long enough to truly get to know this tiny island.
 You need to make repeated visits over the years to really get the feel for it.
 However, I will tell you one thing – after one visit you will become addicted to Ireland and fall in love with this beautiful green island.